Peymankor/Bayesopt_well_control/0_Paper1_main.md

     text: "Corresponding Author, peyman.kor@uis.no"
 #  - code: 2
 #    text: "Equal contribution"
 abstract: |
- \doublespacing An underlying challenge in well-control optimization during field development is that flow simulation of a 3D; full physics grid-based model is computationally prohibitive.
-In a robust optimization (RO) setting, where flow simulation has to be repeated over a hundred(s) of geological realizations, conducting the RO becomes impractical in many real-world cases.
-In this work, to alleviate this computational burden, a new computationally efficient optimization method is presented.
-In this context, efficiency means that the workflow needs a minimum number of forward model evaluations (flow-simulation in the case of reservoir optimization) while still being able to capture the near-global optimum of the objective function.
-Moreover, the workflow is appropriate for cases where precise analytical expression of the objective function is nonexistent.
-Such situations typically arise when the objective function is computed as the result of solving a large number of PDE(s), such as in reservoir-flow simulation.
-In this workflow, referred to as 'Bayesian Optimization', the objective function for samples of decision variables is first computed using a proper design experiment.
-Then, a Gaussian Process (GP) is trained to mimic the surface of the objective function as a surrogate model.
-While balancing the exploration-exploitation dilemma, a new decision variable is selected from the surrogate model, and a flow simulation is run for this new point.
-Later, the output of the flow-simulation is assimilated back to the surrogate model which is updated given the new data point.
+  \doublespacing An underlying challenge in well-control (production) optimization is that full-physic flow simulation of a 3D; rich grid-based model is computationally prohibitive.
+In a robust optimization (RO) setting, where flow simulation has to be repeated over a hundred(s) of geological realizations, conducting the RO becomes impractical in many field-scale cases.
+In this work, to alleviate this computational burden, a new computationally efficient optimization workflow is presented.
+In this context, computational efficiency means that the workflow needs a minimum number of forward model (flow-simulation) evaluations while still being able to capture the near-global optimum of the pre-defined objective function.
+Moreover, the workflow can handle cases where precise analytical expression of the objective function is nonexistent.
+Such situations typically arise when the objective function requires the result of solving a large number of PDE(s), such as in reservoir-flow simulation.
+In this workflow, referred to as 'Bayesian Optimization', the objective function for samples of decision (control) variables is first computed using a proper design experiment.
+Then, given the samples, a Gaussian Process Regression (GPR) is trained to mimic the surface of the objective function as a surrogate model.
+While balancing the dilemma to select the next point between high mean, low uncertainty (exploitation) or low mean, high uncertainty (exploration), a new control variable is selected, and flow simulation is run for this new point.
+Later, the GPR is updated, given the output of the flow simulation.
 This process continues sequentially until termination criteria are reached.
-To validate the workflow and get better insight into the details of optimization steps, we first optimize a 1D problem.
+To validate the workflow and get better insight into the details of steps, we first optimize a 1D problem.
 Then, the workflow is implemented for a 3D synthetic reservoir model to perform robust optimization in a realistic field scenario.
-Finally, a comparison of the workflow with two other commonly used algorithms in the literature, namely Particle Swarm Optimization (PSO) and Genetic Algorithm (GA), is performed.
+Finally, a comparison of the workflow with two other commonly used gradient-free algorithms in the literature, namely Particle Swarm Optimization (PSO) and Genetic Algorithm (GA), is performed.
 The comparison shows that the workflow presented here will reach the same near-optimal solution achieved with GA and PSO, yet reduce computational time of the optimization 5X (times).
-We conclude that the method presented here significantly speeds up the optimization process leveraging a faster workflow for real-world 3D optimization tasks, potentially reducing CPU times by days or months, yet gives robust results that lead to a near-optimal solution.
+We conclude that the method presented here significantly speeds up the optimization process leveraging a faster workflow for real-world 3D optimization tasks, potentially reducing CPU times by days or months, yet giving robust results that lead to a near-optimal solution.
 journal: "Journal of Petroleum Science And Engineering"
 geometry: margin=1in
 header-includes:
   - \usepackage{setspace}
-date: "2021-09-26"
+date: "2021-10-03"
 bibliography: [references.bib]
 linenumbers: true
 numbersections: true